jbustraan/dyn-ssl/README.md

 1. ACME cronjob is working on raptor.bustraan.net and it can renew free wildcard SSL certificate ever 90 day from zerossl.com or letsencrypt.com
   status: DONE

-2. Create and Ansible script to:
+2. Create and Ansible playbook to:
-  - Download latest SSL certificates from Raptor host
+  - Download latest SSL certificates from Raptor host as cronjob - DONE
   - Copy certs by OS-type and installed package type (nginx, httpd, pveproxy, cockpit) to correct directory and filename formats.
+DONE
   - Restart appropriate processes
   status: DONE